BorysSzk/dexter-text-mining/README.md

-# "Dexter" text mining analysis
+# *Dexter* text mining analysis

-## What is "Dexter" text mining analysis?
+## What is *Dexter* text mining analysis?
-"Dexter" Text Mining Analysis is an R-based application that explores and analyzes the scripts of Season 1 (for more info, see the `Disclaimer` below) using a wide range of text mining packages
-- from basic ones like tm and tidytext, to more advanced tools like topicmodels and skmeans.
+"Dexter" Text Mining Analysis is an R-based application that explores and analyzes the scripts of season 1 *Dexter* TV series (for more info, see the `Disclaimer` below) using a wide range of text mining packages - from basic ones like tm and tidytext, to more advanced tools like topicmodels and skmeans.
 The project also features a local Shiny web app that showcases all the visualizations from the analysis, along with explanations and interpretations of key findings.

 Learn the basics of text mining through:
 - Word clouds and word frequency analysis